AlexArchive/Shortcut/README.md

 #Shortcut
-Shortcut allows you to quickly and easily bind system-wide hot keys to callbacks defined by your application so that when the system-wide hot key in question is pressed by the end-user, the bound callback will be invoked.
+Shortcut allows you to quickly and easily bind system-wide hotkeys (sometimes called global hotkeys) to callbacks defined by your application so that when the system-wide hot key in question is pressed, the bound callback will be invoked.

-Shortcut makes use of fluent interfaces to enable the following succinct syntax:
+Shortcut makes use of *fluent interfaces* to enable the following succinct syntax:

 ```c#
 _hotkeyBinder.Bind(hotkeyCombination).To(HotkeyCallback);